Marshall outfielder named NCAA D-I top base stealer

 Stanton received her undergraduate Bachelor of Arts degree in History at the University of North Carolina at Greensboro.
 While at UNC Greensboro, Stanton was a four-year starter, three-year captain, and was instrumental in the Spartans consecutive Big South Conference crowns.
 During her senior season, Stanton scored 66 runs, eighth best in the nation.

 Over her career, UNC Greensboro posted a 151-72-3 record, and finished as Big South Conference champions twice.
-Stanton is a Charter Member of the Spartan Heroes Hall of Fame at UNC Greensboro.
+Stanton is a Charter Member of the Spartan Heroes at UNC Greensboro.
 The society was created by Stanton and a number of other Spartan students to increase community service outreach programs in the greater Greensboro area.

 The All-Big South performer moved on to Ashland University.
 Stanton was responsible for many assignments within the athletic department beyond her general softball duties.
 The Sharon, Pa., native served as an assistant women's basketball coach as well as assisting the women's volleyball program.
 While at Ashland, she earned a Master's of Education in Sports Science with a stellar 3.85 GPA.